ably/ably-asset-tracking-swift/README.md

 _You can find the version on the [releases](https://github.com/ably/ably-asset-tracking-swift/releases) page._

+## Example Apps

+- Configure your Mapbox credentials (`~/.netrc`) to download the Mapbox SDK by following [this](https://docs.mapbox.com/ios/search/guides/install/#configure-credentials) guide.
+You'll need a Mapbox account.
+- An `Examples/Secrets.xcconfig` file containing credentials (keys/ tokens) is required to build the example apps.
+(You can use the example `Examples/Example.Secrets.xcconfig`, e.g. by running `cp Examples/Example.Secrets.xcconfig Examples/Secrets.xcconfig`).
+Update the following values in `Examples/Secrets.xcconfig`:
+- `ABLY_API_KEY`: Used by all example apps to authenticate with Ably using basic authentication.
+Not recommended in production, and can be taken from [here](https://ably.com/accounts).
+- `MAPBOX_ACCESS_TOKEN`: Used to access Mapbox Navigation SDK/ APIs, and can be taken from [here](https://account.mapbox.com/).
+Using the Mapbox token is only required to run the **Publisher** example apps.
+- Open `AblyAssetTracking.xcworkspace` to open an Xcode workspace containing example apps and the Swift Package containing the SDKs that showcase how to use the Ably Asset Tracking SDKs.

+## Usage

 ### Publisher SDK

 The Asset Publisher SDK can efficiently acquire the location data on a device and publish location updates to other subscribers in realtime.
 Here is an example of how the Asset Publisher SDK can be used: